mobify/mobifyjs/www/v2/docs/image-resizer.md

   Only usable when maxWidth is specified.
 - `devicePixelRatio`: Override the default devicePixelRatio.
 Defaults to `window.devicePixelRatio.`
-- `passthrough`: A boolean that controls whether to resize the image(s).
-When set, the image(s) are served through the image resizer backend but are not resized.
+- `resize`: A boolean that controls whether to scale the image(s).
+When false, the image(s) are served through the image resizer backend but are not resized.
+The default is null which auto detects whether to resize images from the document's viewport meta tag.

 **Example**